microsoft/vscode-copilot-release/.github/ISSUE_TEMPLATE/feature_request_completions.md

 ---
-name: Feature request for GitHub Copilot Chat or completions
+name: Feature request for GitHub Copilot completions
-about: Suggest an idea for Copilot's Chat or completions interface in VS Code
+about: Suggest an idea for Copilot's completions in VS Code
 ---

 <!-- Please search existing issues to avoid creating duplicates -->